-EXISTING DEVELOPMENT: The subject property is currently developed with a small shed and a dense covering of native trees.
-The property fronts on Cagle Road to the north and Antler Lane to the east.
+EXISTING DEVELOPMENT: The subject property is currently developed with a few small structures (to be demolished) and a dense covering of native trees.
+The property fronts on Walling Lane to the east.
 The grade of the property is relatively even.

-SURROUNDING LAND USES: Surrounding properties are zoned Residential Single Family that are similar in shape and size.
+SURROUNDING LAND USES: Surrounding properties to the north, west, and south, are zoned Residential Single Family that are similar in shape and size.
+The property to the east is zoned Open Space Parks and is developed with the Finley Butte Park.